The Burning Wild Man: Video game

-Im 1989, Toho released an action video game adaptation of the anime for the Famicom, developed by Advance Communication Company.
+In 1989, Toho released an action video game adaptation of the anime for the Famicom, developed by the Advance Communication Company.
 The game starred Kenichi as the main character, while featuring Hidou, Rocky, and Shiranui as playable characters in some levels.
 The goal of the game is to rescue Yukie from a dragon simply named Dra Gon.

 The game was re-branded with a circus theme and released in North America under the name Circus Caper, also published by Toho.
 The RPG element with the final boss was removed, the stages and bosses are in different order, and many graphical and musical changes were made to better resemble a circus theme.